 Unique to Waldorf schools is the class teacher, who often remains with the class for up to eight years, and who looks after the health of the whole group as well as each individual child.
 This begins in the first grade and offers children continuity and a sense of security not routinely offered in other elementary school settings.
 The main lesson, a two-hour period at the beginning of the day, is taught in a block format, offering students an immersion into a subject for typically three to four weeks at a time.
-Teachers teach out of their own resources, enriched by research, on-going study and skills development.
+Teachers teach out of their own resources, enriched by research, ongoing study and skills development.
 In this way, the material is fresh and lives within the teacher, who is able to convey a passion about the subject that mere text learning cannot convey.
 We have been very fortunate to have such an experienced core of Waldorf teachers.
 Some have guided classes through prior eight-year terms.
-While the ideal is there for one teacher to take the class from first through eighth grade, sometimes in the best of all worlds this is not always possible.
+While the ideal is for one teacher to take the class from first through eighth grade, sometimes this is not possible.